hanzijun/DANGR-Deep-Adaptation-Networks-based-Gesture-Recognition/README.md

    t_model.py for transfering source model to targets;

-   mmd.py for computing domain discrepancy to adaptation.
+   mmd.py for computing domain discrepancy for adaptation.